Summers @ Mizzou

 - Explore entrepreneurship as a career or lifestyle

-- Develop an idea for a youth micro-business they would like to start
+- Develop an idea and create a plan for their own youth micro-business

 - Learn basics from money, tax, and insurance professionals

-- Network with student entrepreneurs and gain advice from adult mentors
+- Network with student entrepreneurs and gain advice from faculty and business professionals

 Life skills youth take away from their camp experience include: goal-setting, wise use of resources, teamwork, problem-solving, record keeping, a greater sense of self-determination for the future, and more!